-Restores one or more partitions to the table where they have been detached from by using the SQL ALTER TABLE DETACH PARTITION keyword.
-The operation scans the table partition files and rename the selected partition directories, so that these partitions become accessible.
+Restores one or more partitions to the table where they have been detached from by using the SQL ALTER TABLE DETACH PARTITION statement.

 This feature is part of the manual S3/cold storage solution, allowing restoring data manually.